aion-kelvin/AIP/AIP-010/concerns.md

 Transactions that get executed will cost at least an additional 352 bytes of persistence to store the transaction info, plus extra bytes for RLP-encoding.

 In order to augment the storage to accommodate storing a beacon block hash, only the transaction representation (inside _block_ database) needs to change.
 Specifically, an additional element needs to be added to the encoded RLP list to represent the beacon hash.
 It will be either the value `0` (if transaction didn't have beacon hash) or a 32-byte block hash (the transaction block hash).
-Therefore, after the proposed change, transactions using this feature will be 32 bytes (not including any RLP characters needed to form a valid encoding).
+Therefore, after the proposed change, transactions using this feature will be 32 bytes larger (not including any RLP characters needed to form a valid encoding).
 Transactions not using this feature will be 1 byte larger.

 Comparison of transaction sizes before and after this AIP, if we assume that the transaction info is at the smallest possible size: